 Holi celebrations in Udaipur, Rajasthan is no less than Mathura and Vrindavan.
 In Udaipur, the festival is celebrated in the most imperial and grand manner, where the royal family takes active participation in all functions and rituals.
-From holika dahan, fireworks to spraying colours, holi celebration in Udaipur is an enchanting and exuberant experience.
-Here are some glimpses, if you are planning holi in Udaipur, this year.
+From Holika Dahan, fireworks to spraying colors, Holi celebration in Udaipur is an enchanting and exuberant experience.
+Here are some glimpses, if you are planning holiday in Udaipur, this year.

 About Holi Festival